How to operate a freight forwarding business?

 - Establishing relationships with carriers, such as airlines, trucking companies, and shipping lines, to secure the best rates and services for your clients.

 - Developing a network of contacts and partners in key locations around the world to facilitate the smooth movement of goods.
+Providing customs brokerage services to help clients navigate the complex rules and regulations governing the import and export of goods.

 - Offering a range of value-added services, such as cargo insurance, warehousing, and distribution, to provide a comprehensive solution for your clients.